 An XHR action starts with the user's click on a control on a web page.
 All metrics are calculated in relation to this point in time and are based on the initial XHR that triggers the user action.

-The Fetch API provides an interface for fetching resources (including across the network).
+The Fetch API provides an interface for fetching resources, including resources across the network.
 It is similar to

 XMLHttpRequest, but the API provides a more flexible feature set.
 The generic definitions of

 User actions based on the Fetch API appear in Dynatrace as XHR actions.
-You can configure Dynatrace to automatically detect and capture Fetch API request information.
+You can configure RUM to automatically detect and capture Fetch API request information.

 Custom user actions